-Long-Term Debt - Long-Term Debt is recognized as a liability of governmental fund when due, or when resources have been accumulated in the Debt Service Fund for payment early in the following year.
-For other long-term obligations, only that portion expected to be financed from expendable available financial resources are reported as a fund liability of a governmental fund.
-The remaining portion of such obligations are reported in the General Long-Term Debt Account Group when applicable.
+Long-Term Debt - Long-term debt is recognized as a liability of governmental fund when due, or when resources have been accumulated in the Debt Service Fund for payment early in the following year.
+For other long-term obligations, only that portion expected to be financed from expendable available financial resources is reported as a fund liability of a governmental fund.
+The remaining portion of such obligations is reported in the General Long-Term Debt Account Group when applicable.